 • Model how to underline key words in the question, e.g. Why is glass so useful as a resource?
 Use the key words rather than the whole question as the basis for your search.

 • As a class, analyse the search results and select a text.
-Display the ‘Research Record‘ template (available with a free Teacher Hub trial) on the board and model how to record the facts and the source for the research question.
+Display the ‘Research Record‘ template on the board and model how to record the facts and the source for the research question.

 • Ask students to form small groups and repeat the process for the following research questions: